-For our first day in Dubai, we decided to knock out the tourist attractions first.
-We went straight to the Dubai Mall.
+For our first day in Dubai, we decided to tackle the major tourist attractions.
+Our first stop was the Dubai Mall.
 I wasn't expecting to be as blown away as I was — the endless row of stores and huge central aquarium was incredible.

 We took a day trip to Abu Dhabi, which was a two-hour drive from Dubai.
 Our first stop was the Sheikh Zayed Mosque.
-Despite the heat, there was a rush of cool air when we entered due to the amount of white marble.
+Despite the heat, there was a comforting rush of cool air when we entered due to the amount of white marble.
 Each room had intricate marbled patterns with an incredible amount of detail.

 After the mosque, we visited the Emirates Heritage Village, where we had a traditional lunch and participated in various cultural workshops.
 On the way back to Dubai, we stopped at the Yas Marina Circuit, an F1 racetrack.
 The building itself was impressive, with stunning architecture and design.
 Inside, the light was scattered in many different directions.
 Standing on the side and watching the training cars fly by was an experience I won't soon forget.